Sampeteq/cinema-app/readme.md

-Outdated!
-Will be updated soon.

 This is web app to manage a cinema.

 Features:

-1.Storing and searching films, screenings and seats:
+1.Storing and searching films and screenings (catalog)

 Endpoints:

-Catalog module:

-/films (POST) - add a new film (admin only)
+Common user:

 /films (GET) - search all films

-/screenings (POST) - add a new screening (admin only)

 /screenings (GET) - search all screenings